LHarveyDev/homes-for-hounds/README.md

 - I would like to have added a hamburger menu for smaller screens as the 4th tab is now on a second line.
 - I would like to have added a 'return to top' button at the footer of each page.
-- A pop up box after submitting the contact form saying 'Thanks, we will be in touch soon' I plan to use Javascript to achieve this.
+- Create pop up box after submitting the contact form saying 'Thanks, we will be in touch soon' I plan to use Javascript to achieve this.
+- On Meet our Dogs page I would like a carousel of images to open for each dog.

 ## Deployment